 Take a Boat Tour of the Grand Harbour

-Malta’s Grand Harbour is an extraordinary, 2,000-year-old body of water separating Valletta on the north from The Three Cities—Vittoriosa, Senglea, and Cospicua—to the south.
+Malta is known for its Grand Harbour, an extraordinary, 2,000-year-old body of water separating Valletta on the north from The Three Cities—Vittoriosa, Senglea, and Cospicua—to the south.

 Hail a traditional dghajsa taxi boat that resembles Venice’s gondolas to cross the Grand Harbour.
 Few of these elegant timber row boats remain in use today, as they’ve mostly been replaced by the quicker yellow water taxis.